 If you are told one thing on the phone by a landlord but are told different terms, pricing or availability upon a landlord seeing you in person, this is one sign that you are being discriminated against.
 Other red flags include being told that a different apartment might fit your situation better; having a prospective landlord tell you about background or criminal checks over and over; refusal to provide handicapped parking; and being told there is a no pets policy, even if you have a service animal, among other issues.
 Everyone deserves access to fair housing.

-In Florida, aggrieved persons may file a civil lawsuit without two years after a discriminatory act occurs.
+In Florida, aggrieved persons may file a civil lawsuit within two years after a discriminatory act occurs.
 If you feel that you have been discriminated against, contact the Florida Commission on Human Relations or your local housing authority.